henrik7264/PY_Actors/README.md

 The state machine is tricky construction, but care has been taken to make it simple and safe to use:

 1. A state machine is tightly coupled to an Actor.
 In fact, the state machine can not be used outside the scope of an Actor.
-2. A transition is an atomic operation, but with some restrictions.
+2. A transition is an "atomic" operation.
 It works as follows:
    1. A message is published by an Actor.
    2. The state machine will check if it has a transition that is triggered by the message event.
-   3. If this is the case, the state machine will be locked until the transition has been executed.
+   3. If this is the case, the state machine will be locked until the transition has been executed and the next state has been set.
-   4. A dedicated Worker thread will first execute the action and then set the next state of the state machine.
-   5. The state machine is unlocked and new events can be handled.
+   4. The state machine is unlocked and new events can be handled.

-   If a timer timeout during the execution of a transition it will be dropped.
-   An incoming Message event will be postponed if a transaction is being executed.
 3. An Actor can define more state machines.
 The state machines are updated concurrently and there is no way to determine if one state machine is updated before the other.
-4. The Timer class name collides with the transition Timer class.
-   If you need to use both in the same Actor care must be taken.
-5. The state machine can slow down due to constraints with execution of transitions.
+4. The state machine can slow down due to constraints with execution of transitions.
-6. The implementation of the state machine is complex and needs to be refactored.

 ### Message Streams